-When the model was different, and the norm was to apply at, and work for, large corporations, if you didn’t go to a good school you probably wouldn’t even be considered.
+When the model was different, and the norm was to apply to and work for large corporations, you probably wouldn’t even be considered if you didn’t attend a good art school.

-Now, working for websites that specialize in connecting freelancers and clients, you can post your work and refer potential clients to it, and often that is the biggest factor in their decision-making process.
+Now, working for websites that specialize in connecting freelancers and clients, you can post your work and refer potential clients to it, which is often the biggest factor in their decision-making process.

 You should consider, though, that there are some drawbacks to being self-employed, which is what a freelancer essentially is.

-Still, this is the new model, and for artists – who are, admittedly, often a bit independent – it is a really great model.
-And it is a great way for self-taught artists to quickly start making money.
+Still, this is the new model, and for artists – who are often a bit independent – it is a really great model.
+And it is a great way for self taught artists to start making money quickly.

 Some of the best websites for freelancers – either those who are established or just starting – are:

 Each of these is a little different, and one or another may be the best choice for you, so it is probably best to check out the site’s layout and interface, the amount of jobs they are currently posting and the types of jobs they seem to offer, and see if it feels right to you.